konsorten/zevenet-lb-go/README.md

-# Zevenet Loadbalancer API for Go
+# Zevenet Loadbalancer for Go

-xxxx
+This library provides access to the Zevenet loadbalancer using its ZAPI (REST API) of v3.1.

+It is tested using Zevenet Community Edition 5.0 but should probably work with the Enterprise Edition, too.

 **[Click here to open the GoDoc documentation.](https://godoc.org/github.com/konsorten/zevenet-lb-go)**